OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

     * Setup your redirect URIs.
 This will allow Azure AD to return authentication results to the correct URI.
         * Visit `Manage > Authentication`.
         * Add a platform
-        * Select `Web`
+        * Select `Single-page application`
         * Create a redirect URI in the format of: `https://contoso.ngrok.io/auth-end`.
-        * Enable Implicit Grant by selecting `Access Tokens` and `ID Tokens`.
-    * Setup another redirect URIs.
-This will allow Azure AD to return browser authentication results to the correct URI.
-        * Visit `Manage > Authentication`.
-        * Add a platform
-        * Select `Single-page application`
-        * Create a redirect URI in the format of: `https://contoso.ngrok.io/Home/BrowserRedirect`.
+        * Within same `Single-page-application` add another url in the format of: `https://contoso.ngrok.io/Home/BrowserRedirect`.
     * Setup a client secret.
 You will need this when you exchange the token for more API permissions from your backend.
         * Visit `Manage > Certificates & secrets`
         * Create a new client secret.